AmlanJPrakash/AmlanJPrakash/README.md

 - 👋 Hi, I’m @AmlanJPrakash
-- 👀 I’m interested in Developing and designing
+- 👀 I’m interested in UI/UX designing
-- 🌱 I’m currently learning development
 - 💞️ I’m looking to collaborate on how to improve design
 - 📫 How to reach me insta:amlanjprakash
 - 🌼 I love to design